mipsmonsta/mipsmonsta.github.io/docs/_posts/2024-03-23-Reverse-a-Linked-List-in-Python-and-More.md

 head = prevNode # the head of the reversed list2
 ```

 Traverse node by node.
-For each node, remember the next node.
-Then set the next pointer of the current node to the previous node which is None at first.
-Then in set the previous node to point to the current node.
-At the end of the reversal of all the nodes, previous node would become the new head node.
+For each node, remember the next node pointed by the `next` pointer.
+Then set the `next` pointer of the current node to the `previous` node which is `None` at first.
+After which, set the `previous` node to point to the current node.
+At the end of the traversal of all the nodes, the `previous` node would become the new head node.

 ### How do you find the mid node of a Linked List?

-Pre-requisite is there there are at least two nodes or more in the Linked List.
-If so you use two variables to hold the nodes as they are iterated - `fast` and `slow` pointers.
+Pre-requisite of the input Linked List is there there are at least two nodes or more in the list.
+If so you use two variables to point to the nodes as they are iterated - `fast` and `slow` pointers.
 How it works is that for every iteration, you advance `fast` pointer twice as fast by iterating to next pointer and then the next of the next pointer.

 See the python code and digests it: